AbdoAlmaz2000/AbdoAlmaz2000/README.md

 - 👋 Hi, I’m @AbdoAlmaz2000
 - 👀 I’m interested in ...flluter and android
 - 🌱 I’m currently learning ...flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my own application
-- 📫 How to reach me ...
+- 📫 How to reach me ...facebook Almaz magdy

 <!---
 AbdoAlmaz2000/AbdoAlmaz2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.